 Who can be an ICF Mentor Coaching?

-In theory, anyone who has experienced as a professional can mentor other coaches.
+In theory, anyone who has experience as a professional can mentor other coaches.
 There is no accreditation or certification required in order to become a mentor coaching.

 However, if you want to do mentor coaching as part of your ICF credential (to apply or renew your ACC, PCC or MCC), the ICF requires the mentor to have the ICF accreditation of the level you are applying for, or a higher accreditation: